 I thought the answer was fairly obvious and replied that they were completely different.
 Apart from the distinct physical instruments, I noted the slowness, stillness and silence of those in kyudo in contrast to the speed, action and kiai of those in kendo.
 He smiled and replied “They’re identical (一緒だよ – isshodayo).”

-In closing, I believe that I now have a better appreciation of Yokoyama sensei‘s words – through good teachers, the practice of mindfulness and life experiences.
-Moreover, I think that part of the attraction to kendo for me and probably for many is this aspect of developing the kokoro and applying it to the various areas of life outside of kendo be it in work, study or relationships.
+In closing, I believe that I now have a better appreciation of Yokoyama sensei‘s words through good teachers, the practice of mindfulness and life experiences.
+Moreover, I think that part of the attraction to kendo for me and probably for many is this aspect of developing the kokoro and applying this to areas outside of kendo such as work, study or relationships as well.
 Easier said than done – at least for me.

 Somes Quotes from Satake Sensei